-Puerto Rico welcomes more than four million tourists each year who are attracted by its white-sand beaches, natural beauty, rich history, vibrant culture, and delicious food.
+Puerto Rico welcomes more than four million tourists each yeari who are attracted by its white-sand beaches, natural beauty, rich history, vibrant culture, and delicious food.

 But what about making Puerto Rico your home?

-For the first time in 15 years, the population of Puerto Rico increased in 2019, indicating both that more people are moving to the island—and more are staying.
-After Hurricane Maria ravaged Puerto Rico in 2017, the island saw a population decline of around 130,000, with many people leaving for the continental U.S.
+For the first time in 15 years, the population of Puerto Rico increased in 2019,ii indicating both that more people are moving to the island—and more are staying.
+After Hurricane Maria ravaged Puerto Rico in 2017, the island saw a population decline of around 130,000,iii with many people leaving for the continental U.S.

 However, now that the island has recovered significantly from the devastation, many are rediscovering Puerto Rico as a place to call home.

 What’s drawing people to the Island of Enchantment?
-We’ll explore six reasons so compelling that they may even convince you to pack up and go.
+We’ll explore several reasons so compelling that they may even convince you to pack up and go.

 1. An Easy Transition for U.S. Citizens

 Puerto Rico has been a U.S. territory since 1898 when the U.S. acquired it at the end of the Spanish-American war.
 (It also happens to be the most populated U.S. territory!)
-If you’re an American citizen, this makes for an easy transition to the island because you won’t need any work permits or visas if you decide to relocate.
-In other words, living in Puerto Rico is almost like living abroad, but without either the paperwork hassle or immigration concerns.
+If you’re a U.S. citizen, this means an easy transition for you.
+No need for work permits or visas if you decide to relocate.
+In other words, living in Puerto Rico is almost like living abroad, but without either the paperwork hassle or the immigration concerns.

 Because it’s a U.S. territory, Puerto Rico also uses the U.S. dollar, which makes banking and finances simple.
 Additionally, U.S. residents will also appreciate these two conveniences:

-In addition to these two advantages, Americans will find many of the comforts of home in Puerto Rico.
-The highways across the island are relatively well-maintained, just like you’d find in the U.S. Additionally, if you need a fast-food fix, you’ll find McDonald’s, Burger King, Wendy’s and Subway on the island.
+In addition to these two advantages, U.S. citizens will find many of the comforts of home in Puerto Rico.
+The highways across the island are relatively well-maintained, just like you’d find in the U.S. Additionally, if you need a fast-food fix, you’ll find McDonald’s, Burger King, Wendy’s, and Subway on the island.
 Puerto Rico even has Costco and Sam’s Club locations, as well as large, modern malls for you to stroll.

 However, even though life in Puerto Rico may share some similarities with the continental U.S., you’ll also have the opportunity to live your life a little differently.